 On a day where being green meant everything, it was a student team highlighting the orange glow of the sun that won the spotlight.
 Nova Solar Glazing was awarded the $15,000 Wells Fargo grand prize at the 2017 Alaska Airlines Environmental Innovation Challenge hosted by the Foster School’s Buerk Center for Entrepreneurship.
 The team of electrical engineering, business, chemistry, and industrial design students from Western Washington University developed a luminescent solar concentrator glass pane.
 It converts current windows into energy-producing solar windows that are both affordable and practical.

 The Starbucks $5,000 third place prize was awarded to Lignin Biojet from Washington State University.
-The team of business and biological systems engineering students presented a technology that converts Lignin, a natural polymer that’s mainly a byproduct of the paper industry, into biojet fuel to produce a renewable alternative to conventional fuel.
+The team of business and biological systems engineering students presented a technology that converts lignin, a natural polymer that’s mainly a byproduct of the paper industry, into biojet fuel to produce a renewable alternative to conventional fuel.

 Daniel Schwartz, director of the UW Clean Energy Institute, was among the other sponsor representatives who felt inspired by the student innovations on display.
-“We are so proud to be a part of an event which pushes environmental ideas out to the world.”
+“We are so proud to be a part of an event that pushes environmental ideas out to the world.”

-The Buerk Center would like to thank the other EIC sponsors including the Foster School of Business, the UW College of Engineering, WRF Capital, the UW College of Built Environments, UW CoMotion, the UW College of the Environment, Cairncross & Hempelmann, the Perkins Coie Foundation, Puget Sound Energy, Christensen O’Connor Johnson Kindness, McKinstry, the UW Department of Biology, Amazon Catalyst, and Element 8.
+The Buerk Center would like to thank the other EIC sponsors including the Foster School of Business, the UW College of Engineering, WRF Capital, the UW College of Built Environments, UW CoMotion, the UW College of the Environment, Cairncross & Hempelmann, Perkins Coie Foundation, Puget Sound Energy, Christensen O’Connor Johnson Kindness, McKinstry, the UW Department of Biology, Amazon Catalyst, and Element 8.